 Buying petrol, diesel, or other fuels used for heating or vehicles is a daily occurrence for many.
-Check the list to see how the price of common fuels includes the Fuel Duty.
+Check the list to see how the price of common fuels include Fuel Duty UK.

-FUEL TAX: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.
+FUEL DUTY TAX: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.

 Either way, the fuel tax gets levied on most fuels used in motor vehicles in the United Kingdom.

 There are some exceptions.
 They include some bus services, farm vehicles, and aviation.
-The operators will pay reduced fuel duty rates or no tax on fuel whatsoever.
+The operators will pay reduced fuel duty tax or no tax on fuel whatsoever.

 The standard rate of 20% VAT is also payable on most fuels.
 Domestic heating fuel rates use the reduced VAT rate of 5%.